eastgenomics/ansible-run-monitoring/README.md

 # Ansible Run Monitoring
 ### python v3.8.17

-Script to automate deletion of local sequencing data from the server and notifying of stale runs (runs older than 1 day without associated Jira ticket or runs older than 30 days without Jira status `ALL SAMPLES RELEASED`).
-Automated deletion happens every 1st of every month.
-An alert will be sent on the 24th before deletion on the coming 1st.
-If the 24th falls on a weekend, the alert will be sent on the Friday instead.
+Script to automate deletion of local sequencing data and notifying of stale runs or runs that require manual intervention.
+Automated deletion happens on the 1st of every month - alert will be sent out on the 24th (previous month) before the deletion on the 1st (if 24th is on a weekend, alert will be sent on the Friday instead)

+### Stale Run Criteria
+**have to fit one of below criterias
+- run older than 1 day without a Jira ticket
+- run older than 30 days with Jira ticket status != `ALL SAMPLES RELEASED`

+### Deletable Run Criteria
+**have to fit all criteria
+- have 002 project present on DNANexus
+- been uploaded to `001_Staging_Area52`
+- run folder created `ANSIBLE_WEEK` ago
+- have Jira ticket with status `ALL SAMPLES RELEASED`
+- Jira ticket assay in `ANSIBLE_JIRA_ASSAY`

 ## Script Workflow

-- Script will be scheduled to run every day by cron
+- Script scheduled to run everyday by cron on ida server
-- Compile list of runs in `/genetics`
+- Compile all runs currently in `/genetics`
-- To qualify for automated deletion, each runs need to fulfill four main criteria:
-  - 002 project on DNANexus
-  - Runs on `001_Staging_Area52` DNAnexus project
-  - Created `ANSIBLE_WEEK` ago
-  - have Jira ticket with status `ALL SAMPLES RELEASED`
-  - assay in `ANSIBLE_JIRA_ASSAY`
-- Compile all qualified runs & save it to memory (pickle)
+- Compile all runs that qualified for automated deletion & save it to memory (pickle)
-- Send Slack notification on stale run + alert on automated deletion (24th of the month)
+- Send Slack notification on stale run & run that require manual intervention
+- Send notification to #egg-alert on runs that will be deleted

 ## Rebuilding Docker Image